THEATRE ARTS AUDITIONS

 Santa Rosa Junior College, Santa Rosa Campus

-1501 Mendocino Avenue, Santa Rosa, CA 95401
+1501 Mendocino Avenue Santa Rosa, CA 95401

-The closest on-campus parking is available in the multi-story Parking Pavilion at the corner of Mendocino and Pacific Avenues.
-Parking permits ($4.00; cash only, $1 bills) are required 7 days a week, 24 hours a day.
-There are also meters in front of Burbank; however, they are only 1-hour meters and are checked regularly.
+The closest on-campus parking is available in the multi-story Zumwalt Parking Pavilion at the corner of Mendocino and Pacific Avenues; there is also an outdoor parking lot behind the football field.
+If you don't have a current SRJC parking pass, single usage parking permits ($4.00) can be purchased at a grey kiosk (cash or card) located in the Pavilion or adjacent to the outdoor lot.
+Permits are required 7 days a week, 24 hours a day.
+There are also coin meters in front of Burbank; however, they are only 1-hour meters and are checked regularly.

 GENERAL AUDITION RESOURCES